Simplified Least Squares Shadowing sensitivity analysis for chaotic ODEs and PDEs: Conclusion

-Simplified LSS is an improvement of the standard LSS in the sense that the time dilation factors have been removed from the formulation of the problem leading to a much simpler system of equations to solve.
-For a long enough integration lenght $T$, both algorithms give similar results.\\ The simplification has been made possible thanks to the introduction of a windowing function that mitigates the linear growth of the shadowing direction $\vv_{\check{\tau}}$.
+The simplification has been made possible thanks to the introduction of a windowing function that mitigates the linear growth of the shadowing direction $\vv_{\check{\tau}}$.
 This function is required to be continuously differentiable, null at its extremities and with integral equal to $1$.
-Once picked in this class of functions, the major caracteristic of the window is the way it decays at its extremities: a rapidly decaying function such as the bump window or the Hann-squared one will be less sensitive to transient behavior and give more robust results.
+Once picked in this class of functions, the major characteristic of the window is the way it decays at its extremities: a rapidly decaying function such as the bump window or the Hann-squared one will be less sensitive to transient behavior and give more robust results.
 Since all windowing functions lead to the same computational cost, our study strongly recommends the choice of a fastly decaying window.
-In the same way, increasing the time integration lenght decreases the influence of the initial condition making the algorithm more robust and accurate.
+In the same way, increasing the time integration length decreases the influence of the initial condition making the algorithm more robust and accurate.